Billund Municipality

 Church of Denmark parishes in the municipality.
 Not numbered: Lindeballe and Ringive parishes, where the eastern part of Billund Airport is located.

 Billund Municipality (Billund Kommune) is a kommune in the centre of the Jutland Peninsula in Denmark.
-Formerly the municipality belonged to Ribe County.
-The new, merged municipality covers an area of 540.18 km², and has a total population of 27,168 (2025).
+Formerly the municipality belonged to Ribe County, now part of the Region of Southern Denmark since 2007.
+The new, merged municipality covers an area of 540.18 km^{2}, and has a total population of 27,200 (2026).
 Its mayor is Stephanie Storbank, a member of Venstre (Liberal Party) political party.
 The site of its municipal council is the town of Grindsted, which is the largest town in the municipality followed by the city of Billund.

 On 1 January 2007, as a result of Kommunalreformen ("The Municipal Reform" of 2007), approved by the lawmakers in Folketinget 16 June 2005, and, after the signature by the head of state, published in Lovtidende, and being in effect from 26 June 2005, the new municipality was formed.
 The old Billund municipality was combined with the former Grindsted Municipality and the eastern part of Billund Airport that was located in Give Municipality, with this area forming parts of Church of Denmark Lindeballe, and Ringive parishes.
 The first election to the municipal council in the new municipality (and the regional council in the new region) was held 15 November 2005, which was the regular date of elections once every four years.

 The municipality is part of the Triangle Region and of the East Jutland metropolitan area, which had a total population of 1.378 million in 2016.